SURGETennis Intelligence

 Break-point service points won divided by break points faced on serve.

-Displayed values are opponent-strength weighted and shrunk toward the active tour-window baseline before the percentile is assigned.
+Displayed values are opponent-strength weighted, shrunk toward the active tour-window baseline, and paired with a 90% interval before the percentile is assigned.

 Threshold: 20+ break points faced on serve